W427697/Discord-/docs/api/main-config-build.md

 }
 ```

 Configures Storybook's production builds for performance testing purposes by disabling certain features from the build.
-When running ' build-storybook ', this feature is enabled by setting the `--test` [flag](./cli-options.md#build).
+When running `build-storybook`, this feature is enabled by setting the `--test` [flag](./cli-options.md#build).

 <Callout variant="info" icon="💡">